gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Import-AipServiceTpd.md

 ```

 ### -HsmKeyFile
-Specifies the packaged legacy HSM file that was prepared by using the AIP Service BYOK tools to upload to your tenant key over the Internet.
+Specifies the packaged legacy HSM file that was prepared by using the BYOK tools to upload to your tenant key over the Internet.

-This parameter is deprecated now that the Azure Information Protection service supports Azure Key Vault, and this parameter is replaced with *KeyVaultKeyUrl*.
+This parameter is deprecated now that Azure Information Protection supports Azure Key Vault, and this parameter is replaced with *KeyVaultKeyUrl*.

 If this parameter and the *KeyVaultKeyUrl* parameter are both supplied, this parameter is ignored.